Resume Parsing API · Healthcare-grade

 Real practice licences

-Number verbatim with letter prefix, state as written, compact/multistate flag, status — never mislabelled as a certification.
+Number verbatim with letter prefix, state as written, compact and multistate flag, and status, never mislabelled as a certification.

 02